PepeDuke/Duck/README.md

 ex.Foo()      // <-- not valid call, ex container no longer exists
 ```

-we can check if varibale is null by
+we can check if variable is null by
 ``` c++
 if ex
   ex.Foo()